 Confirm other checkout fields

-You can check other field in the similar way.
+You can similarly check other fields.
 Just edit the following code:

 $fcf_validation_confirm_field = new WPDesk_FCF_Validation_Confirm_Field( 'billing_email' );